JACKSONVILLE – The Jaguars didn't want this situation.

 Also on Wednesday:

-*Defensive coordinator Bob Babich said the team is confident in both reserve cornerbacks,
+*Defensive coordinator Bob Babich said the team is confident in both reserve cornerbacks, Will Blackmon and Demetrius McCray, who could get time with Gratz out.
+Blackmon played in Gratz's place against the Chiefs Sunday.

 *Jones-Drew on moving forward from a season-opening loss to Kansas City: "I think for everybody, it's just kind of, 'Calm down.'
 You could see we were doing things that we haven't done all throughout training camp – just relax.
 I think you'll see more execution in the second half in this next game.
 You'll see younger guys just getting more comfortable.
 It was a lot of guys' first time being in an NFL game so it is a little different and we actually did it against a very good team, so we'll see how things go.
 We're still confident in the playmakers that we have and we're starting to get a little healthier."